Note on coisotropic Floer homology and leafwise fixed points: Introduction

-In this note I reinterpret the proof of \cite[Theorem 1]{ZiC0} by outlining a local version of Floer homology for coisotropic submanifolds.
-I expect this Floer homology to reproduce \cite[Theorem 1]{ZiC0}.
-Details of its construction will be carried out elsewhere.
-For the extreme cases $N=M$ and $N$ Lagrangian, local versions of Floer homology were developed in \cite{FlFixed,OhFloer,OhLocal,CFHW,Po,GGLocal}; see also the book \cite[Chapter 17.2]{OhSympl}. \footnote{In \cite{Al} a Lagrangian Floer homology was constructed that is ``local'' in a different sense.}
+The point of this note is to reinterpret the proofs of Theorems \ref{thm:adiscal} and \ref{thm:monotone} in terms of a version of Floer homology for an adiscal or monotone regular coisotropic submanifold.
+I also outline a definition of a local version of Floer homology for an arbitrary closed coisotropic submanifold and use it to reinterpret the proof of Theorem \ref{thm:C0}.
+Details of the construction of this homology will be carried out elsewhere.
+For the extreme cases $N=M$ and $N$ Lagrangian, local versions of Floer homology were developed in \cite{FlFixed,OhFloer,OhLocal,CFHW,Po,GGLocal}; see also the book \cite[Chapter 17.2]{OhSympl}. \footnote{In \cite{AlFloer} a Lagrangian Floer homology was constructed that is ``local'' in a different sense.}

-Potentially a (more) global version of coisotropic Floer homology may be defined, so that the $C^0$-condition on $\phi$ in \cite[Theorem 1]{ZiC0} can be relaxed. \footnote{This can only work under suitable conditions on $N$.
-The reason is that by \cite[Theorem 1.1]{GGFrag}, there exists a closed hypersurface $N$ in $\R^{2n}$ and a Hamiltonian diffeomorphism on $\R^{2n}$ that is arbitrarily Hofer-close to $\id$ and has no leafwise fixed points \wrt~$N$.} This may also yield a lower bound on $\big|\Fix(\phi,N)\big|$ that is higher then the sum of the Betti numbers of $N$, for a suitably generic pair $(\phi,N)$.
+Potentially a (more) global version of coisotropic Floer homology may be defined under a suitable condition on $N$ that is weaker than regularity, so that the $C^0$-condition on $(\phi^t)$ in Theorem \ref{thm:C0} can be relaxed. \footnote{This can only work under suitable conditions on $N$.
+The reason is that by \cite[Theorem 1.1]{GGFrag}, there exists a closed hypersurface $N$ in $\R^{2n}$ and a Hamiltonian diffeomorphism on $\R^{2n}$ that is arbitrarily Hofer-close to $\id$ and has no leafwise fixed points \wrt~$N$.} This may also yield a lower bound on $\big|\Fix(\psi,N)\big|$ that is higher then the sum of the Betti numbers of $N$, for a suitably generic pair $(\psi,N)$.